lambdacat/gyroscope/README.md

 Gyroscope
 =========

-Gyroscope is a GPL program for electronic music production designed to both not suck and work on Linux.
+Gyroscope is an AGPL program for electronic music production designed to both not suck and work on Linux.